czeckd/angular-record-picker/README.md

 Copy the `record-picker.css` and link it in the application's `index.html` file.
 Copy `record-picker.component.ts` into your app and then import the `RecordPickerComponent` into a component and include it in that component's directives.
-For a usage example, see `demo-app.component.ts`. and
+For a usage example, see `demo-app.component.ts`.

 ### Getting started